-The required prescribing competencies are defined in the ESM registration standard as the prescribing competencies described in the NPS MedicineWise Prescribing Competencies Framework13 as it may be updated from time to time - or such other national prescribing competencies that the Board may adopt by notice published on the Board's website.
+The required prescribing competencies are defined in the ESM registration standard and these guidelines as the prescribing competencies described in the NPS MedicineWise Prescribing competencies framework2 as it may be updated from time to time - or such other national prescribing competencies that the Board may adopt by notice published on the Board's website.

-The NPS MedicineWise Prescribing Competencies Framework describes the competencies that health professionals require to prescribe medicines judiciously, appropriately, safely and effectively in the Australian healthcare system.
+The NPS MedicineWise Prescribing competencies framework describes the competencies that health professionals require to prescribe medicines judiciously, appropriately, safely and effectively in the Australian healthcare system.
 In summary, the prescribing competencies (as set out in the framework) relate to seven main areas.
 Five competencies are specific to prescribing and two are more general professional competencies that are also critical to safe prescribing.